 Wondering if you should lease or buy your solar power system?

 If your interest in saving energy and reducing your carbon footprint outweighs the appeal of tax credits, cash rebate, and owning your home’s power supply yourself, then a solar lease is a fine option.
-A solar lease gives you the equipment and installation labor at no cost.
+A solar lease gives you the equipment and installation labor at little or no cost.
 Then, instead of purchasing electricity from a utility company, you pay the solar leasing company at a discounted rate.
 And sure enough, your energy bills drop, just not by as much as they would if you owned the system outright.
 It’s a step in the right direction, no doubt.
 But the solar leasing company pockets the tax credits, cash rebates, solar performance payments, and renewable energy credits, all of which can amount to thousands of dollars that you could have used to pay down a major chunk of the solar loan if you had bought the system yourself.

 When you buy your system either with cash up front, or with financing through your solar provider, you pocket full value of the energy savings, including net-metering credits, tax incentives, cash rebates, solar performance payments, and renewable energy credits.
 Plus, a solar loan, like Blue Raven’s Blue Power Plus+ gives you a fixed monthly payment for the life of the loan.